 What is the Polar Analytics Shopify App?

-It's a multichannel AI analytics platform that connects to Shopify, pulls in 45+ data sources (Meta, Google, Klaviyo, TikTok, Amazon, etc.), and provides BI dashboards, attribution, and AI-driven insights.
-It's listed on the Shopify App Store with the "Built for Shopify" badge and starts at $750/month.
+It's a multichannel AI analytics platform that connects to Shopify, pulls in 45+ data sources (Meta, Google, Klaviyo, TikTok, Amazon, etc.), and provides BI dashboards, attribution, a managed warehouse, and a suite of AI agents.
+It's listed on the Shopify App Store and starts at $750/month for the Core plan.

 Is the Polar Analytics Shopify App free?